eea76/sqs_dynamodb/readme.md

 ##### Next steps
 - Implement dead-letter queues in the case of a message failure
-    - Figure it out
 - Long-polling support
     - Should not be too hard
 - Change the data generation method to a generator (aka use `yield` instead of `return`).
 This will process the data as it's being generated instead of the end result all at once
 - Break up objects > 400kb so a job of any size can be written to Dynamo

 ##### Why use queues at all and not simply write the generated data directly to the database?
-- Ultimately this is the question I wanted to answer when creating this project, so I'm still learning about this concept.
 - Queues act as a buffer between the data producer and the data consumer
 - If the producer produces data faster than the consumer can consume it, you need a queue to moderate the flow of data
 - Queues also provide the ability to scale easily.